Large frogmouth: Ecology

 The behaviour of this bird is not well known.
 It hunts by night, on the ground and in the canopy, feeding on insects such as grasshoppers and cicadas.
 It roosts by day, perching on a branch or hidden in a hole, singly or possibly in pairs.
 On one occasion an individual was mobbed by a greater racket-tailed drongo until it flew off into dense cover.
 Sings, mainly by night, from a perch in a tree, its voice being variously described as a repeated "deep hollow-sounding tremolo" or as a "series of four to eight loud, liquid trills".

 The nest is firmly attached to a slender branch of a shrub or small tree.
 It consists of a circular cushion of down on which the single egg is balanced; the egg would fall off were it not for the incubating parent bird which crouches lengthwise along the branch rather than across it.

 Status

 B. auritus is uncommon throughout most of its range.
 The total population is unknown, but the number of birds is likely to be decreasing in parallel with the destruction of lowland tropical forest throughout its range.
-The International Union for Conservation of Nature has assessed its conservation status as being "near-threatened".
+The International Union for Conservation of Nature has assessed its conservation status as a vulnerable species.